cms-ttH/CommonScripts/README.md

 4. check BDT input/output using post-fit (scripts from Gregor?)

-5. the whole unblinding procedure(the steps and commands, I can do it based on Matthias’ slides)
+5. the whole unblinding procedure(the steps and commands, Robin will do it based on Matthias’ slides)

 6. fit stability studies(all 5 of them, scripts/commands, Karim, Gerrit, Jasone?)